 Duties include, but are not limited to, interdisciplinary team participation, drug information, medication regimen review, medication consultations, and patient education.

-Required inpatient rotations occur at two MHA funded psychiatric facilities in the state of Maryland:
+Required inpatient rotations occur at two Maryland Department of Health funded psychiatric facilities:

-Psychiatric ambulatory care rotation occurs at a medical practice in Baltimore City
+Psychiatric ambulatory care rotation (medication management for substance use and psychiatric disorders) occurs at a medical practice in Baltimore City

 The sites listed below may be utilized for elective rotations: